grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 Now that is better.
 Not only did we make the test shorter, we also provided a hint to the test reader that the actual values used to create an order do not matter from the perspective of tested order processing logic, hence the name `AnonymousOrder()`.

 By the way, would it not be nice if we did not have to provide the anonymous objects ourselves, but rely on another library to generate them for us?
 Susprise, surprise, there is one!
 It is called [**Autofixture**](https://github.com/AutoFixture/AutoFixture).
-It is an example of an anonymous values generator (although its creator likes to say that it is an implementation of Test Data Builder pattern, but let us skip this discussion here).
+It is an example of an anonymous values generator (although its creator likes to say that it is an implementation of Test Data Builder pattern, but let's skip this discussion here).
 After refactoring our test to use AutoFixture, we arrive at the following:

 ```csharp
 [Fact] public void